arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 ```

 ### Using secret store outside .NET hosting
-The secret store is also available directly on the `IServiceCollection` for applications that run outside the .NET hosting but still want to use the Arcus secret store.
+The secret store is also available directly on the `IServiceCollection` for applications that run without a .NET hosting context but still want to make use of the Arcus secret store.

 Just like you would register the secret store on the `HostBuilder`, you can use the `.AddSecretStore` extension to register the secret store: